Postponed Wedding? Here’s What to Do

 postponement

-When trying to reschedule -keep an open mind.
+When you reschedule, keep an open mind.
 While your original date may have been a spring May Saturday wedding, the alternative date may not be exactly what you imagined.
 A winter wedding or getting married on a Monday, might not be the exact vision you had, but there is no reason the venue won’t be as amazing and romantic as you imagined.
 Flexibility is the key to recover from this change with a positive approach.

 After letting your vendors know, and just as you rushed to ask your guests to save your wedding date, it is a common courtesy that you will let your guests know you are changing your plans.